cawfree/autographed/README.md

 On top of that, you'll need to be able to run [__Docker Containers__](https://www.docker.com/).
 The easiest way to do this is to download and install [__Docker Desktop__](https://www.docker.com/products/docker-desktop/).

-With these steps out of the way, you'll finally need to install these final low-level dependencies:
+With these steps out of the way, you'll finally need to install these last low-level dependencies:

 ```shell
 ipfs jq gsed libpq cmake